-The growing global dependency for high quality, sophisticated computer programs and other technology means the need for trained professionals to produce these programs continues grow.
-Computer science and technology jobs are, and will continue to be, the fastest growing jobs in the market.
+The growing global dependency on high-quality, sophisticated computer programs and other technology means the need for trained professionals to produce these programs continues to grow.
+Computer science and technology jobs are, and will continue to be, the fastest-growing jobs in the market.
 Computer sciences jobs are projected to grow by 21% over the next seven years making it the most in-demand field.
-Computer science jobs are expected to be in high demand jobs for the next 20 or more years.
+Computer science jobs are expected to be in high-demand jobs for the next 20 or more years.

 Is Computer Science a Good Career?